honeynet/honeynet.org/content/blog/2015/04/07/forensic-challenge-14-weird-python-winners/index.md

   - "challenge"
 ---

-The submission deadline for the [Forensic Challenge 14 – “Weird Python“](https://honeynet.org/node/1220) put up by Thomas Chopieta and Maximilian Hils has passed.
+The submission deadline for the [Forensic Challenge 14 – “Weird Python“](https://honeynet.org/node/1220) put up by Thomas Chopitea and Maximilian Hils has passed.
 We have received **14 submissions** totaling to more than **200 pages**.
 Thanks to our workshop team, we are happy to announce the winners who will get tickets for the Honeynet Workshop in Stavanger!

 Here are the most excellent submissions: